40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 Image Source: artsy

-Many artists commented on Christina’s use of pink and its shades as inviting.
+Many artists left various comments on Christina’s use of colors; the most prominent one was that its shades are intriguing and inviting.

-This is because of the bland background used, which contrasts beautifully with the pink and makes it pop.
+This is perhaps because of the bland background, which contrasts beautifully with the pink and makes it pop.

 At first glance, the canvas takes the viewer all across the subjects, until the viewer realizes that the spectacle is a graveyard of small flies overlapping each other.